-Learn About Being an Album Cover Art Graphic Designer
+Learn to Become an Album Cover Art Graphic Designer

 A cover art designer is a graphic designer who specializes in producing artwork for music-related projects.
 Often, graphic designers who produce cover art and liner notes also dabble in designing posters, T-shirts, and other merchandise for music artists and record labels.